top of page

 Thank you for your interest in the Somatic Trauma Therapy sessions.

-I am currently doing a year long course with The School of Holistic Therapies which will award me the title of Somatic Trauma Therapist in 2024.
-The course is based on Peter Levine’s Somatic Experiencing® and Babette Rothschild’s model of trauma resolution and is accredited by The Federation of Holistic Therapists and is underwritten by Balens.
+I am currently doing a year long course with The School of Holistic Therapies which will award me the title of Somatic Trauma Therapist in June 2024.
+The course is based on Peter Levine’s Somatic Experiencing® and Babette Rothschild’s model of trauma resolution and fundamentally informed by Polyvagal Theory as proposed by Stephen Porges, PhD.
+The course is accredited by The Federation of Holistic Therapists and is underwritten by Balens Insurance.

 I look forward to hearing from you!